KennethNguyen/instagram-post-clone/README.md

 - Since the interaction with this app is only with 1 user that's hardcoded into local storage, the 'liked' property for a comment will also be the number of likes a comment has (either 0 for false or 1 for true).
 In a real production app with a database, there would be a 'likes' property for the comment that checks for unique users that liked the comment.
 - The static image dimensions (height, width) was a prop that can be adjusted to make the PostMedia component reusable for both versions
 - Reusing the components from the portrait version to the landscape version was mostly seamless with some new adjustments for style
+- The only truly dynamic component with specific UI changes was the comments section.
+Refactored the comment component to check whether the post version was landscape or portrait to display specific UI details.
+- The components are not scaled with fluid percentages and values (for the most part) so they are not responsive
 - So far all the testing done has been manual, but I'd eventually like to write unit tests with Jest/React-Testing-Library to learn how to test React components

+## Future Implementation
+- Currently 'isLandscape' attribute for a post isn't actually used since theres no way to switch between the two versions.
+The property is currently set to true for the landscape version component to showcase the landscape UI design.
+Ideally when clicking 'View all x comments' in the portrait version will toggle the 'isLandscape' property and switch the post to landscape version.
+- Other features and functionalities for the Instagram post clone

 ## Resources